Debunking the 8 Misconceptions of Gasification

 Busted: Large scale coal-fired power plants can take up 150 acres and require stringent controls to manage pollution.

-In contrast, gasifiers can be scaled for the need at hand, and easily added into wastewater treatment facilities existing sites or at a manufacturing facility.
+In contrast, gasifiers can be scaled for the need at hand, and easily added into wastewater treatment facilities existing sites or at a manufacturing facility or other locations decided upon from our client.

 The gasification reaction is less complex and is an automated process.